 On one hand some villagers are afraid to be near the light bulbs as they think that their houses will catch fire because of them but on the other hand, people can see each other’s faces clearly, things, and now the children of the village can finally have bright lights to come home to study.

-While the government is doing their part we are carrying forward our deeds too, with the Gorilla fan we use the BLDC technology that uses just 28 watts and gives you highest speed when on inverter.
+While the government is doing their part we are carrying forward our deeds too, with the Atomberg fan we use the BLDC technology that uses just 28 watts and gives you highest speed when on inverter.
 It helps you save 65% on your electricity bills.
 Less electricity used by us helps in contributing energy to the ones in need.
 To know more, visit here.